Dog Checklist: “Before You Buy”

 This checklist contains important questions that you should discuss with your family before buying a dog.
 And there’s a “Parents’ Info” section at the end.
-There you will also find the option to print out this list.
+Feel free to print this page so you can tick the boxes.

 1. Can you look after a dog for 10-13 years?